Stability of coherent pattern formation through invasion in the FitzHugh-Nagumo system: Nonlinear iteration scheme and nonlinear estimates

 We emphasize that, in contrast to the equation~\eqref{e:modpertbeq} for the inverse-modulated perturbation $\v(t)$, the equation~\eqref{e:fmodpertbeq} is semilinear in $\vf$, which implies that all nonlinear terms in~\eqref{e:fmodpertbeq} can be controlled by linear damping terms.
 As mentioned before, the linear damping terms in~\eqref{e:fmodpertbeq} are $\partial_{\xi\xi}\mathring{v}_1$ in the first component and $-\epsilon \gamma \mathring{v}_2$ in the second component.
 Using these observations we establish the following nonlinear damping estimate for the forward-modulated perturbation.

-\begin{prop}[Nonlinear damping estimate for the forward-modulated perturbation] Let $\vf(t)$ be as in Proposition~\ref{c:local_vf} and $\psi(t)$ and $\tau_{\max}$ as in Proposition~\ref{p:psi}.
+\begin{prop}[Nonlinear damping estimate for the forward-modulated perturbation] Let $\vf(t)$ be as in Corollary~\ref{c:local_vf} and $\psi(t)$ and $\tau_{\max}$ as in Proposition~\ref{p:psi}.
 Fix $R > 0$.
 There exist constants $C, \mu > 0$ such that the forward-modulated perturbation $\vf(t)$ satisfies the nonlinear damping estimate

 for each $t \in [0,\tau_{\max})$ with

 \end{prop} \begin{proof} Our aim is to infer an estimate for the energy